KnairdA/BinaryMapping/README.md

 # BinaryMapping

-... is a collection of C++ templates which may be used to map binary structures into tuples.
-These tuples can then be traversed using integrated containers and iterators.
+... is a collection of C++ templates which may be used to map binary structures into tuples and various other structures.
+These structures can then be traversed using integrated containers and iterators.
 This is useful for many kinds of data serialization tasks.

 A explanation of an earlier version of this template library can be found on my [blog](http://blog.kummerlaender.eu/artikel/mapping-binary-structures-as-tuples-using-template-metaprogramming).